What’s Curiosity Investigation?

-Similarly, it’s important to explain to the witness how crucial and relevant their contribution is to the investigation.
+Similarly, it’s important to explain to the witness how crucial and relevant their contribution is to the Curiosity Investigation team.

 At first, witnesses may be reluctant to share what they know.
 But background questions with a friendly approach before asking the needy questions provides a comfortable environment.

 After a Curiosity Investigation, What’s Next?

 Professional PIs must value their interviews.
 They can either convert their meetings into notes or transcribe their video recordings.

 Then, the PI will turn the notes into a report that indicates when the interview happened, where it happened, and who was present.
 Keep in mind that the audio file, if there was one, must be documented verbatim.

 Conduct Follow-up Interviews